Registering data¶

 • If using a Snowflake account, select Admin > Snowflake Admin and sign in to Snowflake as a user with the ACCOUNTADMIN role.

 2. Enable the External & Iceberg Tables toggle.
-This enables the feature in both web app and code-created clean rooms.
+This enables the feature in both UI-created and API-created clean rooms.

 3. External and Iceberg tables are now selectable in the administrator’s Access management for Snowflake objects panel, where they can be selected to make them available to clean rooms, the same as any other objects.